Check HTTP status codes

 |503||HTTP request was rejected due to server issues.
 Check the Status page in the Sumo web app (Manage > Collection > Status) for information about collector status.|

 |504||HTTP request was rejected due to server issue.
 Check the Status page in the Sumo web app (Manage > Collection > Status) for information about collector status.|

 You can use Live Tail to check whether a specific HTTP Source is receiving data.
 For instructions, see Live Tail.
 If a Source is not receiving data, the problem may be:

 - You are sending log data that is encoded in an unsupported format or has been compressed using an unsupported method.
 HTTP sources support UTF-8 data only.
 The supported compression methods are gzip and deflate.

 - Your HTTP request is malformed.
-For more information, see Upload Data to an HTTP Source.
+For more information, see upload logs and metrics.

 Heroku output buffer overflow errors

 If you use a Heroku HTTPS drain to send logs to a Sumo HTTP source, Heroku L10 errors can indicate request timeouts, which result in dropped logs.